A Hawfinch stuns our group at St. Paul Island. Photo Aaron Lang.

-Our trip is timed well to intercept migrating shorebird and waterfowl from both Alaska and from Asia, and the island is perhaps best known to birders for it’s long list of Asian strays that have been found here over the years.
-Rarities are regularly found here each year during spring migration and we will spend time combing through marshes, beaches, and passerine habitat trying to locate them.
-Highlights of recent tours include: Tundra Bean-Goose, White-tailed Eagle, Black-tailed Godwit, Common Tern, Common Snipe, Wood Sandpiper, Common Greenshank, Lesser Sand-Plover, Bristle-thighed Curlew, Gray Wagtail, Dusky Thrush and Hawfinch!
+Our trip is timed well to intercept migrating shorebird and waterfowl from both Alaska and from Asia, and the island is perhaps best known to birders for the long list of Asian strays that have been found here over the years.
+Rarities are regularly found here each year during spring migration and we’ll spend time combing through marshes, beaches, and passerine habitat trying to locate them.
+Highlights of recent tours include Tundra Bean-Goose, White-tailed Eagle, Black-tailed Godwit, Common Tern, Common Snipe, Wood Sandpiper, Common Greenshank, Lesser Sand-Plover, Bristle-thighed Curlew, Gray Wagtail, Siberian Rubythroat, Dusky Thrush, and Hawfinch!

 In addition to the birding, St. Paul’s beaches serve as haul-outs and rookeries for thousands of North Pacific fur seals, arctic foxes patrol the beaches and village streets, and an endemic shrew lurks in the moist grass.
 The Aleut culture and the Russian and American history of the fur seal harvest and trade are also fascinating cultural highlights of this trip.

-Note: Price is based upon double occupancy.
+Note: Price is based on double occupancy.
 Meals are included in the trip price.
-During May, single supplements may be available for $70 per night.
+During May, single supplements may be available for $80 per night.
 You are responsible for your Anchorage lodging, meals and other Anchorage arrangements.
 The trip begins and ends at the Anchorage airport.
 The flight on Day 1 departs Anchorage approximately noon, and the return flight arrives back in Anchorage approximately 8:15 PM.